It’s frequently claimed that different proteins vary in quality and that some are more beneficial than others. This is true, but only to a point.

 Further to this, protein requirements above the RNI have been suggested for several reasons including healthy ageing and weight management.

-The protein in Huel Powder and Huel Ready-to-drink is provided principally by pea protein and brown rice protein, with additional coming from oats and flaxseed.
+The protein in Huel Products is provided principally by pea protein and brown rice protein.
+Additional protein comes from flaxseed (all products) and oats (all products except Black Edition).
 As discussed above, the combination of proteins drastically improves the quality of protein in respect of the amino acid profile and bioavailability.
-The pea protein used in Huel has a PDCAAS of 0.82 and the rice protein 0.47.
+The pea protein used in Huel Products has a PDCAAS of 0.82 and the rice protein 0.47.
 Combined, they have a perfect score of 1.0: more than enough to ensure all amino acids are supplied and that the protein in Huel has high bioavailability.

 You can view the amino acid profile of Huel products: